 Christopher Marlowe Statue

 The Christopher Marlowe Statue Society has advanced plans for an original and unusual design by the local sculptor Steve Portchmouth.
 Pre-planning approval has been granted.
 It would stand in front of the Clocktower in the High Street, this being the remains of the church in which Marlowe was christened.
 The concept has the approval of English Heritage.
+Please note, however, that this is not a Commemoration Society project but one we are delighted to endorse and help with such publicity, advice etc as we are able to offer.
 For more information on Marlowe and related topics, see marlowe-society.org.